Unsuccessful PIP reassessment

 If the DWP informs us that you’re not eligible for the Enhanced Rate of the Mobility Component of PIP following an unsuccessful DLA to PIP reassessment, we will write to you about returning your car.

-There is a support package available as long as you return the car to the dealership in good condition and by the agreed date.
+There is a support package available to you as long as you return the car to the dealership in good condition and by the agreed date.
 Here’s what to expect:

 - For customers who joined the Scheme during 2013 and return the car within eight weeks** a transitional support payment of £1,000 will be available.
 Alternatively you can choose to keep the vehicle for 26 weeks** and receive a reduced payment of £250.